Reforesting Your Land

 Everything you need to know about buffers, mulching, erosion, wells, septic tanks, permitting, invasive species, Lyme Disease, and more can be found in our Shoreline Stewardship info booklet (2012).
 Download info booklet here.

 Abstract: Guidelines for using prescribed fire to regenerate and restore upland oak forests, woodlands, and savannas in eastern North America were developed by synthesizing the results of more than 100 scientific publications.

 Climate change already is having significant impacts on the nation’s species and ecosystems, and these effects are projected to increase considerably over time.
 How should we prepare for and respond to the impacts of climate change on wildlife and their habitats?
 Download the National Wildlife Federation report here.

 More Landowner Resources

-Along with the Frontenac Arch Biosphere Reserve, and with funding from St. Lawrence Islands National Park, we've created a website with resources to assist Canadian landowners in the A2A region with practical ideas, technical advice and funding options, so we can work together in preserving the natural integrity of the land.
+We are working on compiling more resources to assist Canadian landowners in the A2A region with practical ideas, technical advice, and funding options, so we can work together in preserving the natural integrity of the land.
+These resources will include: